 - Browse our Learn section for a number of lively and informative biographies of scientists and engineers whose work has shaped modern society.

-- Check out our Scientific Adventurers for thoughtful and revealing videos of a number of significant 20th-century scientists.
+- Check out Women in Science for thoughtful and revealing videos of a number of significant 20th-century scientists.

-- Consider adding Conflicts in Chemistry to your curriculum this year.
+- Consider adding Science Matters to your curriculum this year.
 The research and debate approach gives students a real understanding of the impacts (both good and bad) of man-made materials.

-- Search our digital collections and oral histories, invaluable resources for the study of the history of science.
+- Search our digital collections, invaluable resources for the study of the history of science.

 Remember, the Science History Institute is much more than a source for educational materials.
-To find out more, visit our (new and improved) homepage.
+To find out more, visit our homepage.